 Big picture thinking

-The external factors would be those such as the cost of living, inflation or a recession.
+The external factors would be the cost of living, inflation or a recession.
 They’re things we unfortunately cannot control.
-So if these are the only things holding you back from making moves with your money, consider workarounds (more onto that later) or just being patient.
+So, if these are the only things holding you back from making moves with your money, consider workarounds (more on that later) or being patient.
 It might sound defeatist, but Clare makes a great point; “Things will get better again - we see this after every crash or financial crisis...I often tell my clients that sometimes the best thing to do is to press pause”.

-Diving into debt
+Diving into debt management

-Another aspect that causes more stress in relation to the cost of living is debt.
-Clare had her own issues with debt in the past and overcame it by starting with being 100% honest with herself.
-“Once you know all of the information, nothing can surprise you…start from there and work out what the minimum repayments are.”
+Another aspect that causes more stress about the cost of living is debt.
+Clare had her issues with debt in the past and overcame them by starting with being 100% honest with herself.
+“Once you know all of the information, nothing can surprise you… Start from there and work out what the minimum repayments are.”

 Make savings automatic